monarch-initiative/gpsea/docs/user-guide/predicates.rst

 Note the presence of a tilde ``~`` before the variant effect predicate and resulting ``NOT`` in the predicate question.

 That's it for predicates.
-Please see :class:`~genophenocorr.analysis.predicate.genotype.VariantPredicates` and :class:`~genophenocorr.analysis.predicate.genotype.ProteinPredicates` for a comprehensive list of the predicates available off the shelf.
+Please see :class:`~gpsea.analysis.predicate.genotype.VariantPredicates` and :class:`~gpsea.analysis.predicate.genotype.ProteinPredicates` for a comprehensive list of the predicates available off the shelf.

-Please open an issue on our `GitHub tracker <https://github.com/monarch-initiative/genophenocorr/issues>`_ if a predicate seems to be missing.
+Please open an issue on our `GitHub tracker <https://github.com/monarch-initiative/gpsea/issues>`_ if a predicate seems to be missing.